hoytech/negentropy/README.md

 Upon receiving a message, the recipient should loop over the message's ranges in order, while concurrently constructing a new message. `Skip` ranges are answered with `Skip` ranges, and adjacent `Skip` ranges should be coalesced into a single `Skip` range.

 `IdList` ranges represent a complete list of IDs held by the sender.
 Because the receiver obviously knows the items it has, this information is enough to fully reconcile the range.
 Therefore, when the client receives an `IdList` range, it should reply with a `Skip` range.
-However, since the goal of the protocol is to ensure the *client* has this information, when a server receives an `IdList` range it should reply with an `IdListResponse` range.
+However, since the goal of the protocol is to ensure the *client* has this information, when a server receives an `IdList` range it should reply with its own ranges (typically `IdList` and/or skip ranges).

-The `IdListResponse` range contains a list of the IDs the server has (and the client needs), but uses a packed bit-field representation to refer to the IDs the client has that the server needs.
-This avoids having to either a) transfer the complete set of its own IDs, or b) redundantly re-transfer IDs that were sent by the client.

 `Fingerprint` ranges contain enough information to determine whether or not the data items within a range are equivalent on each side, however determining the actual difference in IDs requires further recursive processing.
-  * Because `IdList` and `IdListResponse` messages terminate processing for a given range, they are called *base case* messages.
+  * Since `IdList` or `Skip` messages will always cause the client to terminate processing for the given ranges, these messages are considered a *base cases*.
   * When the fingerprints on each side differ, the reciever should *split* its own range and send the results back in the next message.
 When splitting, the number of records within each sub-range should be considered.
 When small, an `IdList` range should be sent.
 When large, then the sub-range should itself be sent as a `Fingerprint` (this is the recursion).
   * When a range is split, the sub-ranges should completely cover the original range's lower and upper bounds.
   * How to split the range is implementation-defined.
 The simplest way is to divide the records that fall within the range into N equal-sized buckets, and emit a Fingerprint sub-range for each of these buckets.
 However, an implementation could choose different grouping criteria.
 For example, events with similar timestamps could be grouped into a single bucket.
 If the implementation believes the other side is less likely to have recent events, it could make the most recent bucket an `IdList`.